-As of this writing the whole district is still under development but the park itself is done.
-The park has a west and east section with the big attraction features of the Grant St. Pier and the Columbia River Watershed Fountain in the middle.
-The park is tieing in with new restaraunts and soon new hotels and of course the whole river experience.
+As of this writing the whole district is still under development but the Vancouver Waterfront Park itself is done.
+The park has a west and east section and with big attraction features of the Grant St. Pier and the Columbia River Watershed Fountain in the middle.
+The park is tying in with new restaurants and soon new hotels and of course the whole river experience.
 It also connects in with other attraction near by like Fort Vancouver National Historic Site, the Vancouver Land Bridge, the Remembrance Wall and Esther Short Park.

 Staying with the old saying “ picture is worth a thousand words” below I will visual step you through what you can expect to see at the new park.

 The New Park and Development

 Unlike Portland’s Waterfront Park that evolved over many years the Vancouver Waterfront Park is newly designed to incorporate all that has been learn from water front development parks.
 The design packs a lot into 7.1 acres and harmonizes with the commercial redevelopment of the area.
 One point to be aware of when visiting is that this is in an urban setting.
 By this I mean it is noisy.
 There is new construction going on, the freeway is just up stream, it is right on the flight path for two airports and surround by industry.
 It is visual beautiful but when the F-15 screaming eagles take off you will need to pause your conversation.